epohs/cs-blog/README.md

 ## To-Do ✓list

+- Rate limiting might not be extending, or even logging attempts once lockout is in place.
 - Document and clean everything.
   - Cast all method parameters and define return values where possible.
   - Class properties that are references to other classes should be uppercase.